zenUnicorn/Ethereum-for-Python/README.md

 # Ethereum-for-Python
-Building on the blockchain using python web3.py
+Building on the blockchain using Python web3.py
 ## Python 🐍
 Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.
 Python is dynamically-typed and garbage-collected.
 It supports multiple programming paradigms, including structured, object-oriented and functional programming.